About The Daily Mile

 Before difficult subject matters or lessons

-It’s simple and easy – no training, prep work, or equipment required
+simple – no training, prep work, or equipment required

-It’s fast – just 15 minutes of the school day
+Fast – just 15 minutes of the day

 I believe The Daily Mile will have a huge impact on young people's lives, helping children across the US to be fitter, healthier and happier.
 I'm delighted to be supporting The Daily Mile, and hope that every child has the opportunity to take part in this fantastic initiative.Colin Jackson, Olympic 110m hurdles Medallist